-The North Carolina Maritime Museum hosts over 400 groups every year and look forward to your group's visit.
-Groups are invited to schedule a visit during normal Museum hours.
-There is no admission fee, but there is a charge for some programs and field trips.
+The North Carolina Maritime Museum hosts over 300 groups every year and we look forward to your group's visit.
+There is no admission fee but there is a charge for some of the Museum programs and field trips (see program descriptions below).

 The Museum offers three levels of a museum scavenger hunt for grades K-12.
 Each student is supplied with a clipboard, pencil and a copy of the grade approrpiate scavenger hunt.
 The scavenger hunts will lead the students through all of the Museum exhibits and once they have completed the hunts students will be rewarded with either a Museum sticker or maritime stamp.
 Teachers are welcome to supply their own rewards.
 While the students are encouraged to take their scavenger hunts home, they will be required to leave the pencils and clipboards for future groups to use.